-In [52], the authors propose an improvement to the previous flying capacitor multi-level DC/DC converter.
+In [53], the authors propose an improvement to the previous flying capacitor multi-level DC/DC converter.
 Interestingly, using the same topology from Fig. 15 and only changing the switching states they were able to achieve better power conversion ratio and less voltage ripple.
-They also validated the proposed converter for bidirectional operation.
+They also validated the converter for bidirectional operation.
 The feasibility of the converter was verified through simulations and with a prototype of 6-stages.
-The prototype was able to transfer power from V_i at 80V to V_o at 12V, it was able to achieve a maximum power conversion of 120W with an efficiency around 93%.
-However, the authors mention that the efficiency can be increased by properly selecting the transistors with a good value of R{DS}(ON).
+The prototype was able to transfer power from V_i at 80V to V_o at 12V, it was able to achieve a maximum power conversion of 120W with an efficiency of around 93%.
+However, the authors mention that the efficiency can be increased by properly selecting the MOSFETs with a good value of R{DS}(ON).

-In [53], a bidirectional multi-level DC/DC converter is presented, the converter uses no magnetic components and is able to change the voltage output almost continuously.
-Due the fact that there are no magnetic components, it is possible for the converter to work under higher temperature conditions.
-Although in reality it would be impossible to switch a capacitor due the high transient currents that can be reached, the authors take advantage of the parasitic inductance of the cable and the Equivalent Series Inductance (ESL) of the capacitor on the battery side to limit the current and therefore avoid an overcurrent condition in the transistors that could damage them.
-The article shows how the converter operates and the authors validated the proposed converter with a prototype which was able to increase the input voltage V{DC} two times to V{out}.
-The prototype achieved high efficiency values, higher than 98%, through the entire power load from 1kW to almost 11kW.
+In [54], a bidirectional multi-level DC/DC converter is presented, the converter uses no magnetic components and can change the voltage output almost continuously.
+Since there are no magnetic components, the converter can work under higher temperature conditions.
+Although in reality, it would be impossible to switch a capacitor due to the high transient currents that can be reached, the authors take advantage of the parasitic inductance of the cable and the Equivalent Series Inductance (ESL) of the capacitor on the battery side to limit the current and therefore avoid an overcurrent condition in the MOSFETs that could damage them.
+The article shows how the converter operates and the authors validated the converter with a prototype that was able to increase the input voltage V{DC} two times to V{out}.
+The prototype achieved high-efficiency values, higher than 98%, through the entire power load from 1kW to almost 11kW.